Everyone is a reader. If you think you are not a reader, you just haven’t found your right book yet – J.K Rowling

-You get to acquire new experiences and gain new perspectives.
+You experience new cities, worlds, emotions, and gain new perspectives.
 You get to understand people better when you get to learn their ways of viewing different aspects of the world.

 Better still, you become exposed and you end up being less judgmental.
 You value diversity!

 You get to meet great fictional characters and create scenarios in your head that are otherwise unimaginable.
 Try it!

 Reading reduces stress!

 When you indulge in a great story, you forget all the worries you have.
 For the period of time that you will be reading the book, you will be transported to a different part of the world.
 You feel as if you’re part of the book characters’ lives.

 Reading will keep you in the ‘book moment’ enabling you to relax.